scalableminds/webknossos/docs/tracing_ui.md

 ![Adding labels with the Brush tool](./images/volume_brush.gif)
 ![Removing labels with the Brush tool](./images/volume_delete.gif)

+### Merging Segments

+Segments from e.g. automatic segmentations can be merged with the merger mode to refine the result.
+The merger mode is available in skeleton and hybrid tracings.
+Each tree represents a merged segment and its nodes define the segments that are merged together.
+So each new merged segment needs its own tree.
+The merger mode can be enabled in the settings in the category Nodes & Trees under the option Enable Merger Mode.
+As soon as you enable it, all already existing trees will be used to form merged segments.

 ### Mesh Visualization
 With the help of external tools, such as [Amira](https://www.fei.com/software/amira-avizo/), volume data can be converted to 3D meshes.
 These meshes can be imported into webKnossos to view them alongside the actual data.